Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We will fly from Tashkent to Urgench; from here we will transfer by road (40 minutes) to Khiva.
 Khiva has preserved its architectural heritage well from the days of the Silk Road, and now referred to as a ‘museum city’.
 Our sight seeing will include such sights as Madrassah Allakuli Khan, Madrassah Muhammad Amin Khan, Kunya Ark, Kelte Minar, Pakhlavan Mahmud Mausoleum, Islam Khoja Minaret and Madrassah, Madrassah Muhammad Rahimkhan, Juma Masjid and Tash Hovli Palace.
 After we will visit a silk carpet workshop, which is under UNESCO sponsorship.
 We will enjoy lunch at a local restaurant and dinner at the hotel.

 Today we drive from Khiva to Bukhara, along the Kizilkum Desert (480km, 7-8 hours).
 We will take regular stops to stretch our legs and we will be provided lunch on route.
 We will stop at the Amudaryo River bank for the perfect photo stop opportunity.
-On arrival, we can enjoy some refreshments in the Spices Tea House, and in the evening we have dinner with a local family, where we can participate in plov cooking (a traditional Uzbek method of cooking).
+On arrival, we can enjoy some refreshments in the Spices Tea House, and in the evening we have dinner with a local family who may even create delicious dishes by plov cooking (a traditional Uzbek method of cooking).

 A full day to discover Bukhara, a magnificent city, and also a major stop on the Silk Road and steeped in medieval Islamic architecture, theology and culture.
 It still contains Uzbekistan’s finest and best-preserved mosques, madrassas, and bazaars.
 We will visit sites such as Chor Minor, Ark fortress, Bolo Hauz Mosque, Ismail Samani mausoleum, Chashmai Ayub.
 Poi Kalyan complex with Kalyan mosque, Miri Arab madrassah, Ulugbeg and Abdulazizkhan madrassahs, Trade Domes, the ancient Silk Market, Magokki Attori mosque and Labi Hauz complex.
 We'll also visit Sitorai Mokhi Hosasummer residence.
 This evening we hope to enjoy a Folk Show and dinner at a local restaurant.